-Facebook updated its Community Standards on 'hate speech' in 2015 and again in 2018 in an attempt to clarify the criteria that the company uses to remove content.
-ARTICLE 19 notes that the 2018 version is far more detailed than previous iterations; in particular, it sets out more criteria than before.
+Facebook updated its Community Standards on 'hate speech' in 201548 and again in 2018 in an attempt to clarify the criteria that the company uses to remove content.49 ARTICLE 19 notes that the 2018 version is far more detailed than previous iterations; in particular, it sets out more criteria than before.
 However, Facebook's approach to 'hate speech' goes beyond the criteria laid down under international law.

-Although international law does not define 'hate speech' per se, the expression of hatred towards an individual or group on the basis of a protected characteristic can be divided into three categories, distinguished by the response international human rights law requires from States:
+Although international law does not define 'hate speech' per se, the expression of hatred towards an individual or group on the basis of a protected characteristic can be divided into three categories, distinguished by the response international human rights law requires from States:50 through criminal, civil, and administrative measures, under both international criminal la and Article 20(2) of the ICCPR; 0 П Other forms of 'hate anageh' that States may prohibit to protect the rights of others under ٥r

-- Other forms of 'hate speech' that States may prohibit to protect the rights of others under Article 19(3) of the ICCPR, such as discriminatory or bias-motivated threats or harassment; - ☐ Lawful 'hate speech' that should be permitted but nevertheless raises concerns in terms of intolerance and discrimination and therefore deserves a critical response by the State.
+- Other forms of 'hate speech' that States may prohibit to protect the rights of others under Article 19(3) of the ICCPR, such as discriminatory or bias-motivated threats or harassment; - Lawful 'hate speech' that should be permitted but nevertheless raises concerns in terms of intolerance and discrimination and therefore deserves a critical response by the State.